Destin Domestic Violence Attorneys

 My name is Tim Flaherty.
-I’ve been a Destin domestic violence charge defense attorney since 2001 and have handled cases throughout Okaloosa and Walton County since 2001.
+I’ve been a Destin domestic violence charge defense attorney since 2001 and have handled cases throughout Okaloosa and Walton County.
 Brandy Merrifield is my partner.
 She has worked with me since 2007.
 We are standing by, ready to help, so give us a call at (850) 460-7470.

 Domestic Violence under Florida Law

 “Domestic Violence means any assault, aggravated assault, battery,… or any criminal offense resulting in physical injury or death of one family or household member by another family or household member…”